 Thai Chicken Salad

-This effortless, flavorful Thai Chicken Salad combines crunchy cabbage, carrots, edamame and cucumber with protein-rich chicken, all tossed with a zesty peanut sauce.
+This low-carb Thai Chicken Salad combines crunchy cabbage, carrots, edamame and cucumber with protein-rich chicken, all tossed with a zesty peanut sauce.
+Takes about 15 minutes.

 Salads don’t have to be boring or bland.
 Most of my salads aren’t anything like that.
-If you have tried my Sesame Chicken Salad or my homemade Caesar dressing, you know, that I know how to add the flavor to each bite.
-This Thai Chicken Salad is a vibrant mix of color, crunch and flavor – and it will take you about 15 minutes to prepare.
+If you have tried my Sesame Chicken Salad or my homemade Caesar dressing, you know I pack flavor into each bite.
+This keto Thai Chicken Salad gives you color, crunch and flavor in about 15 minutes.

 Two bowls of thai chicken salad in front of soy sauce and peanut dressing.

-I think it’s the cauliflower rice that sets this salad apart from other Thai inspired salad recipes.
-Not only does the cauliflower rice provide a filler of fiber to help fill you up and feel satisfied but it really compliments the rest of the salad.
+The cauliflower rice sets this salad apart from other Thai inspired salad recipes.
+It adds fiber to keep you full and keeps the carbs low while complementing the rest of the salad perfectly.

 The carrots add a hint of sweetness and color, along with crisp cucumber slices and tender, protein-rich edamame.
 Adding pre-cooked chicken turns this salad into a full meal.

 To tie everything together, I whipped up a tangy peanut dressing, combining creamy peanut butter with zesty lime juice, soy sauce, sesame oil with ginger and garlic seasoning.
-Toss everything together to ensure every bit is coated and enjoy as a quick, satisfying lunch or dinner.
+Toss everything together to ensure every bite is coated and enjoy as a quick, satisfying keto-friendly lunch or dinner.

 Youtube